 This is a weird one.
 When you are part of a group and there isn’t a trail, don’t walk single-file.
 Fan out and take as many routes as possible.
 This technique minimizes focused environmental impact and discourages the formation of new trails in a pristine area.

 ‘Good campsites are found, not made.’
 This classic wisdom encapsulates many of the tenants involved in selecting a great site for no-trace camping.
 The idea is to find a great spot and alter it as little as possible.
 Here are a few additional guidelines:

-200 Feet Away from Water
+200 Feet Away from the Water

 Wetlands are particularly sensitive to human interference.
 In addition, any environmental impact to a body of water can affect the entire watershed.

 Some natural surfaces are much more durable than others.
-While perhaps not as comfortable, rock and hard, bare earth (e.g. clay) are hardy surfaces for a campsite.
+While perhaps not as comfortable, rock and hard, bare earth (e.g. clay) are hard surfaces for a campsite.
 As long as you’re not staying more than a night or two, grass also makes for an excellent campsite area.
 Avoid sites with loose soil and heavy vegetation.